Friends & Partners of The Adath Foundation

 Kemach - Scholarships

-First and foremost, we hope to expand our capability to provide additional scholarships for program offerings from preschool into adulthood to ease the burden of rising costs so that our congregants can take full advantage of all our community has to offer. .
+First and foremost, we hope to expand our capability to provide additional scholarships for programmatic offerings from preschool into adulthood.
+These scholarships help ease the burden of rising costs so that our congregants can take full advantage of all our community has to offer.